lexibank/tlopo/out/vol3/chapter7.md

 <a id="p-219"></a>

 Blust (ACD) reconstructs doublets &ast;qatita and &ast;qarita for this item.
-Supporting data for medial &ast;-r-, however, are drawn entirely from Admiralties languages and Mussau, a distri- bution which does not justify a POc reconstruction on the criteria set out in ch.
-1, [§3.2.3](#s-3-2).
-Instead, it seems likely that the forms listed below which appear to reflect &ast;qarita are the re- sult of borrowing(s) from a language or languages that reflects (or reflected) POc &ast;-t- as -r-.
+Supporting data for medial &ast;-r-, however, are drawn entirely from Admiralties languages and Mussau, a distribution which does not justify a POc reconstruction on the criteria set out in ch.
+1, §3.2.3.
+Instead, it seems likely that the forms listed below which appear to reflect &ast;qarita are the result of borrowing(s) from a language or languages that reflects (or reflected) POc &ast;-t- as -r-.
 There are a number of these in the Admiral1cies: Lou, Penchal, Baluan, Lenkau, Pak, Koro, Nali, Lele and Ponam ([Ross 1988](../references.md#source-Ross1988): 322) (among the data above only Lou has -r- in a directly inherited reflex of &ast;qatita ).

 Among directly inherited Admiralties reflexes of &ast;qatita, those in Likum, Drehet and Lou have initial k-.
 The reflexes below, however, agree not only in appearing to reflect &ast;-r- but also in loss of the initial consonant.
 This suggests that they may all reflect a single early borrowing of a form &ast;arita.

 ```
      Adm:   Mussau         arita             'putty nut'
      Adm:   Lindrou        alik              'putty nut, Parinari laurina'
      Adm:   Nauna          alit              'putty nut, Parinari laurina'
      Adm:   Penchal        alit              'putty nut, Parinari laurina'
      Adm:   Pak            ehir              'putty nut, Parinari laurina'
      Adm:   Nali           n-alit            'putty nut, Parinari laurina'
      Adm:   Ere            arit              'putty nut, Parinari laurina'
      Adm:   Titan          alit              'putty nut, Parinari laurina'
      Adm:   Sori-Harengan  ahiʔ              'putty nut, Parinari laurina'
      Adm:   Leipon         yerit             'putty nut, Parinari laurina'
      Adm:   Loniu          eit, aʔat         'putty nut, Parinari laurina'
 ```

 A number of Meso-Melanesian reflexes lack the initial syllable, reflecting a possible Proto Meso-Melanesian altemant &ast;tita.
 25 For clarity' s sake these are listed separately below.
 There are also two SE Solomonic reflexes of &ast;tita, in Gela and Bugotu, but both languages are prone to borrow from NW Solomonic (and thus Meso-Melanesian) neighbours.

 Attempting to account for &ast;tita Blust (ACD) suggests that the initial syllable has been irregularly lost.
 He puts forward two possible reasons for such a loss.
 First, POc roots were predominantly disyllabic, and this is true of many daughter-languages: this might favour foreshortening.
 Second, the POc common article was &ast;a or &ast;na.
 If initial &ast;k- or &ast;q- was lost from a reflex, then the resulting initial &ast;a- could be reanalysed as part of the article.
-A third possible reason is offered here, namely that &ast;ka- was reanalysed as the 'tree' prefix &ast;ka-, leaving &ast;tita as the name of the tree (ch.2, [§7.1.2](#s-7-1)).
+A third possible reason is offered here, namely that &ast;ka- was reanalysed as the 'tree' prefix &ast;ka-, leaving &ast;tita as the name of the tree (ch.2, §7.1.2).

 <a id="p-220"></a>